Curriculum Guide

 If you enjoy learning about how science helps solve mysteries, this is the elective for you.

 During this trimester length course students will learn and apply environmental sustainable practices such as composting, sustainable food production, recycling, and conserving natural resources.
-Our base will be the AAS outdoor school gardens (T1, T3), as well as our indoor based Self-Reliance unit (T2).
-We will also collaborate with and visit local farms and gardens.
-We will explore

 Math Circles are places where students and teachers get to engage with mathematically deep thinking presented in unique ways that encourage hands-on discovery.

-If you can talk then you can sing.
 This class will teach you how to discover your singing voice and what is the difference between speaking and singing.

 During this year-long elective, Grades 7 & 8 will delve deeper into drawing, painting, sculpting and designing.